CRC Equity, Diversity, and Inclusion Action Plan

 This guide has been developed following the process review described above and has been designed to ensure that academic administrators, faculty, staff and nominees are appropriately informed about the processes, requirements and supports in place at U of T.

 This guide explains the process of CRC nominations at U of T and the affiliated hospitals for administrators, faculty, staff and potential nominees.
-The guide has been developed in consultation with the Division of the Vice-Provost, Faculty and Academic Life, and the Division of the Vice-President, Human Resources & Equity, building on resources already in place to support faculty recruitment and retention.
+The guide has been developed in consultation with the Division of the Vice-Provost, Faculty & Academic Life, and the Division of the Vice-President, Human Resources & Equity, building on resources already in place to support faculty recruitment and retention.

 Progress Indicators and Timeline: